Playwrights’ Playground | March 30, 7 PM

 RSVP (FREE)

-In this dynamic evening of new theatrical voices, The Classical Theatre of Harlem presents a single reading from its Future Classics Literary Series at Harlem School of the Arts: the magical south by Onyekachi Iwu.
+In this dynamic evening of new theatrical voices, The Classical Theatre of Harlem presents readings from its Playwrights’ Playground Literary Series at Harlem School of the Arts.

 ABOUT THE LITERARY SERIES